 Sections 3 & 4 are to the East of Alcoa Highway, on the right of the plan.
 Section 3 is directly adjacent to Alcoa Highway across from Section 1, and Section 4 consists of the properties along Maloney Road.

 Section 3 currently has two small buildings within it, and both are clinics.
 The northern property, which spans from Ginn Drive to South Circle SW, was determined to be the best location for a gas station, due to the access from both roads into various neighborhoods.
-The southern property was created to have two new small retail buildings (the existing clinic was kept), as well as a new restaurant.
+The southern property was created to have two new small retail buildings (the existing clinic was kept) and a new restaurant.
 The property behind this, directly to the east, is a steep hill, and neighborhood walking/hiking trails were created on this.